jsenellart/qscore/README.md

     PROVIDER = None
     BACKEND = None
     _PARALLEL_WORKERS = 4
+    _MIN_TIMEOUT_SIZE = 12
     ```

 The `_PARALLEL_WORKERS` setting controls how many instances are executed concurrently
 when launching `calculate_qscore.py`.
 Increase it to shorten wall-clock time at the
 expense of higher CPU and memory usage; set it to `1` to run strictly sequentially.

+Use `_MIN_TIMEOUT_SIZE` (or the `--min_timeout_size` flag in `evaluate.py`) to delay
+process-based timeout enforcement until the problems reach a given size.
+Smaller
+instances run inline in the main process and only check the timeout after the run
+finishes, avoiding the ~3–4s overhead.

 2. Run the `calculate_qscore` script.
 A json file with results will be created inside the `data` folder.
     ```python